ESA's helicon double layer thruster. Image: LPTP, Ecole Polytechnique.

 Helicon double layer thruster breakthrough

-Helicon-type thruster concepts are scaleable to high power (kW to MW) operations, which means that they can potentially attain much higher thrust levels (of the order of one newton) and even higher specific impulses (of the order of 10,000 s or more), with the additional advantage of requiring no high-current cathode, acceleration grids, or neutralizer that presently limit the operating lifetime in other electric thrusters.
+Helicon-type thruster concepts are scalable to high power (kW to MW) operations, which means that they can potentially attain much higher thrust levels (of the order of one newton) and even higher specific impulses (of the order of 10,000 sec or more), with the additional advantage of requiring no high-current cathode, acceleration grids, or neutralizer that presently limit the operating lifetime in other electric thrusters.
 However, the scaling to high power is a challenging task since non-linear interactions between plasma flow and magnetic and electric fields at higher energies are difficult to predict and small-scale instabilities arising may cause a reduction in thrust efficiency.
 Research is now focussing on detailed simulation modelling and experimental programs to optimize thruster geometry, radio frequency system and applied magnetic field for high-energy plasma generation efficiency, confinement, and acceleration.

 Despite the challenges to be overcome, in principle the potential for helicon-type

 thrusters operating at high power levels to produce a high continuous thrust